Morocco Destination Guide

 Mint Tea

-Sweet green tea with fresh mint, the symbol of Moroccan hospitality.
+Sweet green tea with fresh mint is the symbol of Moroccan hospitality.

 Harira